 DVC Consultants was founded by our Executive Chairman, Quentin Anderson.
 He is a disruptor by nature.
-Throughout his 35 year career, he has driven companies that challenge the status quo to seize opportunity.
-He constructed L.O.A.F (Leadership and Organisation in Anarchic Flux), DVC’s proprietary methodology for managing disruptive transformation.
+Throughout his career, he has driven companies that challenge the status quo to seize opportunity.
+He created L.O.A.F (Leadership and Organisation in Anarchic Flux), DVC’s proprietary methodology for managing disruptive transformation.

 His career started out working for Marsh Mclennan in London and Houston working in Oil and Gas Risk Management.
 His clients included Exxon, Chevron, Premier Oil and LASMO.

 After 5 years he moved into brand management and communication where he rose to be Deputy Managing Director of CGI Brandsense a EURO RSCG company.
 His clients included LASMO, Tesco, Guinness, Iceland and Safeway.

 He was asked by WPP Group to start a new company specialising in corporate marketing.
 Within 3 years this company had built a client portfolio which included Railtrack, Department of Transport, Citicorp, Bahrain Investment Bank, Avis.
 During this period he acted as a communications adviser on the privatization of Railtrack and flotation of Avis and built a business posting a £1 million PBT.

 WPP acquired Addison and on merger Quentin became CEO of the new entity.
 For the next 8 years he managed the successful development of the company into a broad based brand and communications group.
 Client wins during this period included NatWest, Novartis, Syngenta, Gazprom, National Commercial Bank (Saudi Arabia),Vodafone, Boots, EADS and Zurich Financial.